wp-plugins/rootspersona/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. (optional) Set a *Parent Page* for the created pages on the rootsPersona Options page.

-At this point the plugin is ready to use.
+At this point the plugin is ready to use!

 Usage:

-For detailed documentation, got to [htttp://ed4becky.net/plugins/rootsPersona"](http://ed4becky.net/plugins/rootsPersona documentation)
+For detailed documentation, goto [htttp://ed4becky.net/plugins/rootsPersona"](http://ed4becky.net/plugins/rootsPersona documentation)

 To import your first Gedcom and create your first page(s):